manavld/GroceryStoreAI/README.md

 # Description

 Grocery Store AI is an Artificial Intelligence based game made with Unity developed for a university project in CITM UPC (Terrasa, Spain) in our degree in Videogame Developement and Design.

 It has 4 entities; cashier, client, cleaner and dependant that complete their function in a usual grocery store by our own programmed Steering Behaviours and with their own Behaviour Trees to move across, in and out of the store with its corresponding day/night cycle.

 The objective of the game is to mantain the correct attendance and help towards the clients in order to keep the business running.
+The entities move by themselves but the player can choose some actions shown in the UI.
+The player will win after completing 3 days but will lose if before those 3 days he/she does not help 5 or more clients in need of it.

 ## Authors